 SpinEvolution is a highly efficient computer program for the numerical simulation of NMR experiments and spin dynamics.
 The original version of the software was described in the paper M.Veshtort, R.G.Griffin, SPINEVOLUTION: A powerful tool for the simulation of solid and liquid state NMR experiments, J. Magn.
 Reson., 178 (2006) 248-282.
 This paper, together with the SpinEvolution Reference Manual presently serve as the two parts of the manual for the software.
 The Reference Manual describes all of the program features, including all new developments since the time the JMR paper was published.
 The Hamiltonian, the Canonical Representation of NMR experiments, and the examples are discussed only the paper at this time.

-Summary of the program features
+Summary of the program features and functionality

 Pulse sequence: virtually arbitrary pulse sequence with up to 2 dimensions and phase cycling